 Not till several centuries of civil war and devastation had passed did Hendar again become a united kingdom, but as it did so it began to establish its new identity and place in the world.
 Old wounds were healed and normal relations were established with the nearby nations, elven and mortal alike.
 The reconciliation of elf and mortal was accelerated by the rise of Kurundar as a common enemy in the north.
 Vigorous kings led Hendar in the vanguard of the Free Peoples, shaking off the shadow and helping to overthrow evil.

-Hendar afterwards took a leading role in the Great Union, clasping the hand of Lancearon and over monarchs in an alliance of unprecedented closeness and assimilation.
+Hendar afterwards took a leading role in the Great Union, clasping the hand of Lancearon and other monarchs in an alliance of unprecedented closeness and assimilation.
 Yet it was not to last, for a new dynasty arose which rejected this integration and forged an independent path for Hendar, pursuing dreams of glory and hegemony.

 Whilst his neighbours were in a pacifist posture and unprepared, King Ciryexeres took the fateful of annexing territory from Ithrill.
-For Lancearon this was a defining moment, convincing him that mortals could never be trusted and that Hendar could no longer be trusted as an ally.
+For Lancearon this was a defining moment, convincing him that mortals could never be trusted and that Hendar could no longer be viewed as an ally.
 Biding his time until he had transformed Ithrill onto a war-footing, Lancearon avenged the annexation by invading Hendar.
 Thus began the Silver Wars, a thousand-year conflict in which Hendar was slowly consumed by the Silver Empire.

 Lancearon’s great project was to unite the nations of Astrom under his personal rule, fusing them together into an empire capable of withstanding the renewed threat of Kurundar.
 Hendar suffered first, most and longest from Lancearon’s attentions.
 Despite many glorious episodes and drawn-out defiance, Hendar suffered a remorseless and humiliating decline, retreating into servitude until at the last she was completely conquered.

 Lancearon’s rule was benevolent, yet still he never succeeded in winning the bulk of Hendarian society to his cause or vision.
-This much at least he did achieve: he led them to victory when Kurundar did indeed invade, as Lancearon had foreseen.
+This much at least he did achieve: he led them to victory when Kurundar invaded, as Lancearon had foreseen.
 The Third Chapter ended in fire and blood as the Second War of Kurundar raged.
 For a time virtually all of Hendar lay under the iron-shod feet of the orcs, and only a herculean effort liberated her in the first century of the Fourth Chapter.

 In the aftermath of this epic conflict, Hendar found new leadership and a new national awakening.
 She achieved liberation not only from Urunmar but from the Silver Empire also.
 Hendar was once again free, strong and prosperous as the Fourth Chapter unfolded.
-If Kurundar should arise again, Hendar will have to defend herself, standing as she ever has in the first line of defence against the north.
+Yet if Kurundar should arise again, Hendar will have to defend herself, standing as she ever has in the first line of defence against the north.